kylemathenia/Cliff-Classification/README.md

 **NED Cliff Classification:** The previous best available cliff classification map I could find.
 Data provided by The Conservation Science Partners.
 This only shows the tiles classified as cliffs in the NED Landforms map.

+There are two versions: "App Layers" is the code implemented in the app.
+"All Layers" includes additional layers that might be interesting to see.

 # Go to [the site](https://sites.google.com/view/relativelyrad/cliff-classification/app-video) and [Google Earth Engine](https://developers.google.com/earth-engine/guides/playground) for more info.

 The code can be pasted directly into the Google Earth Engine code editor.
 Alternatively, it can be modified and used with the Earth Engine API.

-"App Layers" is the code implemented in the app.
-"All Layers" includes additional layers that might be interesting to see.